Swamp Thing (1982 film)

-Swamp Thing is a 1982 American superhero horror film written and directed by Wes Craven, based on the Vertigo/DC Comics character of the same name created by Len Wein and Bernie Wrightson.
-It tells the story of scientist Alec Holland (Ray Wise) who becomes transformed into the monster known as Swamp Thing (Dick Durock) through laboratory sabotage orchestrated by the evil Anton Arcane (Louis Jourdan).
+Swamp Thing is a 1982 American superhero film written and directed by Wes Craven, based on the DC Comics character of the same name created by Len Wein and Bernie Wrightson.
+It tells the story of scientist Alec Holland (Ray Wise) who is transformed into the monster known as Swamp Thing (Dick Durock) through laboratory sabotage orchestrated by the evil Anton Arcane (Louis Jourdan).
 Later, he helps a woman named Alice Cable (Adrienne Barbeau) and battles the man responsible for it all, the ruthless Arcane.
 The film did well on home video and cable and was followed by a sequel, The Return of Swamp Thing, in 1989.

 Plot

 After a scientist is mysteriously killed while assisting a top-secret bioengineering project, government worker Alice Cable arrives at the bogs to serve as his replacement.
-Alice immediately notices that one of the team's swamp sensors has malfunctioned, Harry Ritter reveals that her predecessor was attempting to repair it when he was killed.
+Alice immediately notices that one of the team's swamp sensors has malfunctioned and Harry Ritter reveals that her predecessor was attempting to repair it when he was killed.
 Charlie tells Ritter a rumor about an evil paramilitary leader named Anton Arcane, who intends to hijack their operation.
 Alice introduces herself to Dr. Linda Holland and her brother, lead scientist Dr. Alec Holland, who takes her on a tour and encourages her to admire the beauty of the swamps.

 After noting the disappearance of one of their workers, the group hears a loud bang and returns to the laboratory, where Linda shows off her recent breakthrough: a glowing, plant-based concoction with explosive properties.
 Sometime later, Alec notices that droplets of Linda's formula spawned rapid plant growth on the surfaces they touched.
 Suddenly, a group of paramilitary agents attack her and raid Alec's laboratory.
 A man resembling Ritter steps forward, but pulls off his mask and reveals himself as Arcane.
 When Arcane shoots Linda for attempting to escape with the formula, Alec grabs the beaker, but trips, causing the spilled chemicals to set him on fire.
 He runs outside and dives into the swamp to extinguish the flames as a series of explosions burst from the water.

 Overnight, Arcane's henchmen destroy the premises and remove all evidence of the team's work.
-At dawn, a henchman captures Alice and attempts to drown her in the swamp, but a green, humanlike creature rescues her.
+At dawn, a henchman captures Alice and attempts to drown her in the swamp, but a green, humanoid creature rescues her.
 Meanwhile, in his mansion, Arcane and his secretary realize that Alec's most recent notebook is missing.
-Alice runs to a nearby gas station to telephone her employers for help; the operator connects to Ritter, who claims to have been called away from the site before the attack.
+Alice runs to a nearby gas station to telephone her employers for help; the operator connects her to Arcane, who, posing as Ritter, claims to have been called away from the site before the attack.
 After revealing she stole Alec's last notebook, Alice waits for Ritter's return alongside the young gas station attendant, Jude, but Arcane's men arrive and chase her through the forest.
 Suddenly, the green humanoid creature, referred to as the Swamp Thing, appears and again scares the pursuers away and Alice escapes.